ltoinel/DomoGeeek/README.md

 ![DomoGeeek Architecture](./assets/img/architecture.jpg "Architecture")

 ## My installation
-* A Raspberry Pi with a Z-wave Dongle / Raspian / NodeJS and MongoDB that hosts all the NodeJS apps.
+* A Raspberry Pi with a Z-wave Dongle / Raspian / NodeJS / Mosquitto and MongoDB that hosts all the NodeJS apps.
 * An Android Phone that provides me a free SMS gateway and notifies me when there is a power outage.

 ![DomoGeeek Physical Architecture](./assets/img/installation.jpg "Physical Architecture")